-We have a detailed explanation of what 5G is, but in brief, 5G is the umbrella term for the fifth generation of mobile network technology, and it encompasses a lot of different elements.
+We have a detailed explanation of what 5G is, but in brief, 5G is the umbrella term for the fifth generation of cellular network technology, and it encompasses a lot of different elements.
 Cellular or mobile networks rely on licensed spectrum bands, which are auctioned off to the highest bidder.
-Carriers, like Verizon or AT&T, have to pay to use those bands.
-To roll out coverage they have to build a network of connected base stations capable of sending out a strong enough signal that it can serve multiple people (thousands in urban areas) at once.
-To recoup their investment, they rely on us paying subscriptions.
+Carriers, like Verizon and AT&T, have to pay to use those bands.
+To roll out coverage, they have to build a network of connected base stations capable of sending out a signal that’s strong enough for the network to serve multiple people (thousands in urban areas) at once.
+To recoup their investment and further expand network infrastructure, they rely on us paying subscriptions.

-Wi-Fi relies on unlicensed spectrum which is free for anyone to use, but the signal is relatively weak.
-We pay an Internet Service Provider (ISP) to deliver the internet to our door and then use a router to fill our house with Wi-Fi.
-Using the same frequency band as your neighbors can be a problem, especially if you live in a very densely populated area.
-The two frequencies that Wi-Fi uses are 2.4Ghz and 5Ghz.
-In simple terms, 2.4Ghz has a lower potential top speed but penetrates better, so it has a longer range than 5Ghz.
-It’s worth noting that 5Ghz Wi-Fi has absolutely nothing to do with 5G mobile networks.
+Wi-Fi relies on unlicensed spectrum that’s free for anyone to use but has a relatively weak signal.
+We pay an internet service provider (ISP) to deliver the internet to our door, and then we use a router to fill our house with Wi-Fi.
+Using the same Wi-Fi frequency band as your neighbors can be a problem, especially if you live in a very densely populated area with limited bandwidth.
+The two frequencies that Wi-Fi uses are 2.4GHz and 5GHz.
+In simple terms, 2.4GHz has a lower potential top speed but penetrates better, so it has a longer range than the higher frequency, 5GHz, which can deliver faster speeds but doesn’t penetrate things like walls as easily.

-In every day life, most of us rely on Wi-Fi at home or in the office — or in coffee shops — and mobile networks when we step out the front door and move out of range of the router.
-Our smartphones switch automatically and we don’t have to give it any thought, because the important thing is simply having a good connection at all times.
-That scenario will continue to be the case for the vast majority of people after 5G rolls out.
-The difference is that both mobile networks and Wi-Fi are going to get faster.
+In everyday life, most of us rely on a Wi-Fi network at home or in the office — or in coffee shops — and mobile networks when we step out the front door and move out of range of the router.
+Our phones switch automatically and we don’t give it any thought; the important thing is simply having a good connection at all times.
+That scenario will continue to be the case for the vast majority of people as 5G continues to roll out.
+The difference is that both mobile networks and Wi-Fi are going to see performance improve.